How to Buy the Deutschland-Ticket For Your Trip to Germany Without a German Bank Account

 Maybe!
 But also maybe not.

-If your entire trip is within 1 calendar month, you plan to frequently use regional trains and public transportation, you have continuous internet access on your phone, you can purchase the ticket in time to use on your trip, and you’re sure you’ll remember to unsubscribe in time, it could be a great deal for you.
+If your entire trip is within 1 calendar month, you plan to frequently use regional trains and city public transportation (bus, tram, U-bahn, S-bahn), and you’re sure you’ll remember to unsubscribe in time, it could be a great deal for you.

 Here are 2 scenarios to consider: